MicrosoftDocs/dynamics-365-ai/ai-docs/sales/notes-analysis.md

    - John to confirm the date with Contoso.
    - John, can you please send the code to them?

-The notes analysis automatically analyzes the text and when you select the highlighted text, a suggestion to create a task for the description is displayed.
+The notes analysis automatically analyzes and highlights the text.
+When you select the highlighted text, a suggestion to create a task for the description is displayed.

 ### Scenario 3: New Meeting